SkoolNotes/Taproot/2020ISOS101/KBStrongInferenceNotes.md

 Ah so it's about how we go about doing, and teaching science.
 Calling it now, the ISOS class will be about how we cannot just view science from a reductionist methodical standpoint?

+> There is no such thing as proof in science -- because some later alternative explanation may be as good or better -- so that science advances only by disproofs.